Relaxation to statistical equilibrium in stochastic Michaelis-Menten kinetics: Comparison of theory with computer experiment

+A quantitative link between the SRPC and the substrate variation of the first-FEV, $\Theta_{1}^{\text{(2)}}$, is established in Table \ref{tab:lim-cases} for three limiting cases: $[S]\ll K_{M}$; $[S]\approx K_{M};$$[S]\gg K_{M}$.
+Together they suggested that at high $K_{c}$, the violation of the SRPC indicates non-hyperbolic enzymatic velocity in the transient regime.
+For the latter, the substrate variation of $\Theta_{1}^{(\text{N})}$ yields a U-shaped curve, confined between $0$ and $1$, with a minimum given by case IIb.

-Figs. (\ref{fig:2}a) and (\ref{fig:2}b) show the substrate dependence of $\Theta_{1}(K_{M},[S],k_{c}|N)$, computed from Eq. (\ref{eq:thetap}), for a range of $N$ {[}Fig. (\ref{fig:2}a){]} and $k_{c}$ {[}Fig. (\ref{fig:2}b){]} in Mathematica \cite{key-25}.
-For large $N$ and/or high $k_{c}$, represented by cyan and blue colors, the generalized rate parameter condition for detailed balance, Eq. (\ref{eq:DBC}), is violated and thus the substrate variation of $\Theta_{1}$ is U-shaped.
-For small $N$ and/or low $k_{c}$, represented by purple and pink colors, the generalized rate parameter condition for detailed balance, Eq. (\ref{eq:DBC}), is obeyed and $\Theta_{1}\approx1$ for all $[S]$.
-This is in line with the analysis presented above for $N=2$.
+Figs. (\ref{fig:4}a) and (\ref{fig:4}b) show the substrate dependence of $\Theta_{1}^{(\text{N})}$, computed from Eq. (\ref{eq:thetap-1}), for a range of $N$ and $K_{c}$, in Mathematica.
+For convenience, all the rate parameters, including $K_{M}$, $K_{c}$ and $[S]$ are dimensionless.
+For large $N$ and $K_{c}$, the SRPC is violated, leading to U-shaped curves for the substrate variation of $\Theta_{1}^{(\text{N})}$ (Fig (\ref{fig:4}a)).
+With the decrease in the value of $K_{c}$, when the SRPC is obeyed. $\Theta_{1}^{(\text{N})}=1$ for all $[S]$ (the red curve in Fig. (\ref{fig:4}b)).
+This limit recovers the hyperbolic enzymatic velocity $V_{1}$, the MME, in the first turnover.
+The results captured in Figs. (\ref{fig:4}a) and (\ref{fig:4}b) are consistent with the analytical analysis for $N=2$, summarized in Table \ref{tab:lim-cases}.

-Fig. (\ref{fig:3}) represents the contour plots of $\Theta_{1}(K_{M},[S],k_{c}|N)$, with $k_{M}$ and $[S]$ as independent variables, for a range of $N$ at fixed $k_{c}$ (top panel), and a range of $k_{c}$ at fixed $N$ (middle panel).
-The iso-values lower than one correspond to the transient regime (cyan and blue colors) with $\Theta_{1}<1$; and close to one (purple and pink colors) correspond to the steady-state regime with $\Theta_{1}\approx1$.
-The top panel shows that, at fixed $k_{c}$, the first catalytic turnover is in the transient regime for larger $N$ and close to the steady-state regime for smaller $N$.
-The middle panel shows that, at fixed $N$, the first catalytic turnover is in the transient regime for higher $k_{c}$ and in the steady-state regime for lower $k_{c}$.
-Both these are in agreement with the predictions of the generalized rate parameter condition for detailed balance, Eq. (\ref{eq:DBC}), for $N>1$.
+Fig. (\ref{fig:5}) represents the contour plots of $\Theta_{1}^{(\text{N})}$, with $K_{M}$ and $[S]$ as independent variables, for a range of $N$ at fixed $K_{c}$ (top panel), and a range of $K_{c}$ at fixed $N$ (bottom panel).
+The iso-values lower than one, $\Theta_{1}<1$, correspond to the non-stationary transient regime (blue and green colors), and $\Theta_{1}\approx1$ (red color) correspond to the steady-state regime, The top panel shows that the first turnover is in the transient regime for larger $N$ and close to the steady-state for smaller $N$.
+The bottom panel shows that the first catalytic turnover is in the transient regime for higher $K_{c}$ and close to the steady-state at lower $K_{c}$.
+Both these are in agreement with the predictions of the SRPC, Eq. (\ref{eq:srpc}).